-$^{^{3}}$ The exception is honors classes, where students taking both honors and non-honors classes are more likely to sign up for the SAT course when their honors peers will observe the decision.
+3. The exception is honours classes, where students taking both honours and non-honours classes are more likely to sign up for the SAT course when their honours peers will observe the decision.

-4Despite the name "Acting White" and motivation that is often drawn from the experiences of minority students, their framework could apply to any setting where individuals wish to be popular among peers.
-For the purposes of this paper, we follow Austen-Smith and Fryer (2005) and use the term "Acting White" to refer to any mechanism where participation in educational activities is stigmatized, while remaining agnostic on whether considerations of race or ethnicity play a role in our experiment.
+4. Despite the name "Acting White" and motivation that is often drawn from the experiences of minority students, their framework could apply to any setting where individuals wish to be popular among peers.
+For the purposes of this article, we follow Austen-Smith and Fryer (2005) and use the term "Acting White" to refer to any mechanism where participation in educational activities is stigmatized, while remaining agnostic on whether considerations of race or ethnicity play a role in our experiment.